pmotameni/py-blackslope/README.md

 # How to add API Endpoint

-Py-BlackSlope uses the View Class approach for API endpoints Create the folder under the operations.
-In the views file add the class which serve as controllers.
+Py-BlackSlope uses the View Class approach for API endpoints.
+To add new endpoints create a folder under the `operations` and name it according to the resource.
+Add a file name `views.py` and in the file add the class which serve as controllers.
 Each method in a controller will handle a HTTP method.

 Add the Paths to the API in:
-the urls.py under the apiapp folder
+the `urls.py` under the `apiapp` folder

 -   import the function that handles the endpoint call
 -   add `path('sample/subsample/', handler_function, name='name_of_sample')`